iOS 11 App Previews – How to leverage video on the latest iOS App Store

 Here’s where we stand so far (shared insights with Gabe from Incipia after some great discussions):

-- 2nd App Preview: a slower and more in-depth video could work well: we can show the app further like what a user/player does on a day to day basis.
+- 2nd App Preview video: a slower and more in-depth video could work well: we can show the app further like what a user/player does on a day to day basis.

-- 3rd App Preview: a few short sequences of “master users” (like “pro tips” or showing upgraded features) could bring value: the idea would be to put viewers in the shoes of someone that is a heavy user of the app.
+- 3rd App Preview video: a few short sequences of “master users” (like “pro tips” or showing upgraded features) could bring value: the idea would be to put viewers in the shoes of someone that is a heavy user of the app.

 Once the videos are created, it’s easy to try and swap App Preview #2 and App Preview #3.

 In this joint post with Splitmetrics, they share that based on their data 2 short App Preview videos work best than one video for games.

 We stopped counting how many times clients have asked us to localize their iOS App Preview in different languages.

 I mean, it’s what you would expect to be able to do.
 Plus it’s been possible on the Google Play Store forever and we do it often.

 But no: if you had an App Preview in English, ALL the visitors of your App Store page would see it (in English).
 Whether their phone is in Japanese or Spanish.

 Well, with iOS 11 you can now upload different App Preview videos for different localizations of your App Store page.